aalexeeva/summer_school/XSOLLA Getting started en.md

 ### List of additional parameters

 You can pass additional parameters to the token in the custom_parameters object that can be used to configure anti-fraud filters.
-Recommended parameters are given in the table below, if necessary, this list can be expanded. ([more] https://developers.xsolla.com/ru/recipes/general/antifraud/)).
+Recommended parameters are given in the table below, if necessary, this list can be expanded. [more](https://developers.xsolla.com/ru/recipes/general/antifraud/).

 Field | Type | Description
 ---- | --- | --------
-registration_date|string|account registration date according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). total_hours|integer|Total number of hours spent in the game. total_characters|integer|Number of player characters. social_networks_added|boolean|Presence of player profiles in social networks. profile_image_added|boolean|Presence profile image. active_date|string|date of last visit according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). total_friends|integer|Number of player's friends. additional_verification|boolean|Additional ways to protect your account. win_rate|integer|the Rating of victories of the player. last_change_password_date|string|date of last password change according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). chat_activity|boolean|Presence of chat entries. forum_activity|boolean|Presence of entries in the forum. total_bans|integer|Number of player bans in chat/forum. profile_completed|boolean|the Availability of additional information in the profile. notifications_enabled|boolean|Availability subscribe to notifications. user_level|integer|player Level, reputation or rank. karma_points|integer|Karma player. total_sum|float|Total amount of payments. non_premium_currency|float|Sum of the secondary currency of the player.
+registration_date|string|Account registration date according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). total_hours|integer|Total number of hours spent in the game. total_characters|integer|Number of player characters. social_networks_added|boolean|Presence of player profiles in social networks. profile_image_added|boolean|Presence profile image. active_date|string|Date of last visit according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). total_friends|integer|Number of player's friends. additional_verification|boolean|Additional ways to protect your account. win_rate|integer|Rating players of victories. last_change_password_date|string|Date of last password change according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). chat_activity|boolean|Presence of chat entries. forum_activity|boolean|Presence of entries in the forum. total_bans|integer|Number of player bans in chat/forum. profile_completed|boolean|Availability of additional information in the profile. notifications_enabled|boolean|Availability subscribe to notifications. user_level|integer|Player Level, reputation or rank. karma_points|integer|Karma player. total_sum|float|Total amount of payments. non_premium_currency|float|Sum of the secondary currency of the player.